 What is Enemies to Lovers?

 First, let’s talk about what enemies to lovers even is!
-The idea of enemies to lovers refers to when two characters start out a story as rivals.
+The idea of enemies to lovers refers to when two characters start out a story as, well, enemies.
 These two characters hate each other for one reason or another.
 If we were to place this trope in, say, a fantasy story, we may find that the main character is a princess and the enemy is an assassin.
-Maybe the main character is a knight and the enemy is a rival knight.
+Maybe the main character is a knight and the enemy is a knight for another kingdom.
 Something of that sort.

 Eventually, the two characters will need to somehow actually fall in love.
 By the end of the story, they need to be together.
 But, how exactly could that happen if they hate each other?
 Well, you need to craft your story around making these two characters, over time, become madly in love.